[NEW INSIGHT] Why multimedia is becoming a CEOs most powerful thought leadership tool in 2026

 Just that you use it responsibly.

-There's no doubt that it can become a valuable tool for executive thought leadership in a number of ways:
+There's no doubt that it can become a valuable tool for executive thought leadership:

 AI can help you explore a topic from different directions, surface potential hooks, and identify timely themes worth commenting on.
 This can be particularly useful when you need help turning a broad subject into a sharper argument.